 For day 3, you may pack activewear for an outdoor adventure, such as a hike, along with a sightseeing outfit for when you return to the city.
 For this, pack:

 - 1 merino wool shirt (to wear for hiking)

 - 1 black top (to change into after for your city sightseeing)

 - 1 pair of socks

-For this outfit, start by packing the Anatomie Kenya jacket first.
-This jacket is the same fabric as the pants, meaning it will work for both city sightseeing and outdoor adventures.
+For this outfit, start by packing your jacket first.
+Choose a waterproof jacket that will work for both city sightseeing and outdoor adventures.

 Fold it up tight and pack it at the bottom of the packing cube.
-Next, add the Anatomie Skyler pants, which you can either fold or roll.
-For these pants, we recommend the black style, as they look dressy but feature a technical fabric, so they’re appropriate for outdoor adventures.
+Next, add the your pants, which you can either fold or roll.
+For pants, black is always a popular versatile style that can look dress while being appropriate for outdoor adventures too.

 Lastly, add the tops, socks, and underwear.
 As you zip the cube, carefully place your finger in between the zipper and the fabric to avoid it catching.